 The root causes were not evenly distributed across gender or geography:

-• In South Africa, gang involvement was a significant barrier for male graduates, while unplanned pregnancy was the leading cause of employment insufficiency among female graduates.
+In South Africa, we saw the largest gender disparities.
+Gang involvement was a significant barrier for male graduates, while unplanned pregnancy was the leading cause of employment insufficiency among female graduates.

 Pathways to Success: How Some Graduates Achieve Self-Sufficiency

-The analysis didn’t just focus on the challenges.
+The analysis didn’t just focus on the challenges Christel House graduates face.
 It also uncovered key pathways to self-sufficiency that can be strengthened and replicated:

 Christel House’s Actions to Close the Gap in Graduate Employment